btylerh7/dad-a-base/README.md

 ## Navigation
 You can either view a random joke or see a list of all jokes.

 **Note: Because Heroku has dropped their free plan, this project is no longer running.
 The site itself is not hosted on Heroku, but the backend is.
+You can still view the design, but the jokes will not load.
 I will be moving it to a new platform soon.**